Central African Republic Civil War: Séléka rule and fall of Djotodia (2013–2014)

 Interim president Michel Djotodia and Prime Minister Nicolas Tiangaye resigned on 10 January 2014 yet the conflict still continued.
 The National Transitional Council elected the new interim president of the Central African Republic after Alexandre-Ferdinand Nguendet became the Acting Chief of State.
 Nguendet, being the president of the provisional parliament and viewed as being close to Djotodia, did not run for the election under diplomatic pressure.
 On 20 January 2014, Catherine Samba-Panza, the mayor of Bangui, was elected as the interim president in the second round voting.
 Samba-Panza was viewed as having been neutral and away from clan clashes.
 Her arrival to the presidency was generally accepted by both the Ex-Séléka and the Anti-balaka sides.
 Following the election, Samba-Panza made a speech in the parliament appealing to the Ex-Séléka and the Anti-balaka for putting down their weapons.

 Ex-Séléka and Anti-balaka fighting (2014–2020)

 Militia groups called Anti-balaka formed to fight against Séléka and its succeeding rebel militias.

-On 27 January, Séléka leaders left Bangui under the escort of Chadian peacekeepers.
-The aftermath of Djotodia's presidency was said to be without law, a functioning police and courts leading to a wave of violence against Muslims.
+Faustin Touadéra succeeded interim head Catherine Samba-Panza to become president after the 2016 election.

+In January 2014, Séléka leaders left Bangui under the escort of Chadian peacekeepers.
+The aftermath of Djotodia's presidency was said to lack law, a functioning police force, and courts leading to a wave of violence against Muslims.
+In February 2016, after a peaceful election, the former prime minister Faustin-Archange Touadéra was elected president.
+Since 2014, there has been little government control outside of the capital.
+Armed entrepreneurs have carved out personal fiefdoms in which they set up checkpoints, collect illegal taxes, and take in millions of dollars from the illicit coffee, mineral, and timber trades.
+At least 14 armed groups vied for territory, notably four factions formed by Ex-Séléka leaders who controlled about 60% of the country's territory.
+By October 2015, Samba-Panza accused the Nairobists of plotting a coup and dozens of FPRC combatants even walked from the north-east of the country to Sibut, a few kilometres from the capital, threatening the transitional authorities, but were stopped by international forces.
+With the de facto partition of the country between Ex-Séléka militias in the north and east and Anti-balaka militias in the south and west, hostilities between both sides decreased but sporadic fighting continued.